DDD Academy

 • If you are an aspiring functional programmer with some working knowledge of Scala and interested to increase your horizons of applying the concepts of FP in designing domain models

-• If you are a practitioner of FP and want to explore the advanced concepts of algebraic modeling using monads, applicatives etc.
+• If you are a practitioner of FP and want to explore the advanced concepts of algebraic modelling using monads, applicatives etc.

 • If you are an OO programmer with some knowledge of Scala and wondering what to expect from FP in Scala